Peptara LabsPEPTARA LABS

 Your metabolism at 45 runs differently than it did at 25.
 Insulin sensitivity tends to drift, fat distributes more toward the middle, and the whole system is less forgiving of a bad stretch.
 This is part of why metabolic peptides are so popular in this age group, and also why the margin for error is thinner.
 The same compound lands in a less resilient system.

 Skin is its own conversation.
-Collagen production declines with age, which is a large part of why skin gets thinner and slower to bounce back, a change tied to that same falling growth-hormone and IGF-1 axis we started with (Rudman et al., 1990).
+Collagen production declines with age, which is a large part of why skin gets thinner and slower to bounce back, a change tied to that same falling growth-hormone and IGF-1 axis noted earlier (Rudman et al., 1990).
 People over 40 are often drawn to peptides for skin and appearance, and there's nothing wrong with that goal, as long as the expectations are calibrated to a body that's truly changed rather than to before-and-after photos of someone half your age.

 The through-line across all of it is that your baseline is slower and less forgiving after 40.
 That's not a reason to avoid these compounds.
 It's a reason to go in with clearer eyes, a real sense of your own numbers, and less patience for internet protocols written for 25-year-olds.